 Healthy Sloppy Joes with Ground Turkey

 This turkey sloppy joe recipe is a lighter, healthier version than my classic sloppy joes because we’re swapping red meat for lean ground poultry.
-This easy recipe comes together in 30 minutes including a homemade sloppy joe sauce!
+This easy ground turkey recipe comes together in 30 minutes including a homemade sloppy joe sauce!

 It’s a meaty saucy combination of sweet and tangy flavors without adding any extra sugar.
 Just a combination of BBQ sauce, ketchup, mustard, and Worcestershire sauce, which is very similar to meatloaf sauce.